flyway/flywaydb.org/documentation/tutorials/check.md

 ## Introduction

-The `check` command is currently in beta.
-This feature will be available in future products, but during the beta phase you can access it through your Flyway Teams or Redgate Deploy license.

 The new `check` command is run prior to migrating, to give you confidence by producing a report which allows you to better understand the consequences of your planned migrations.

 One or more of the following flags must be set, which determine what the report contains: